MBcom/kubernetes-greenlight/README.md

 sed -i 's/greenlight-db-password/<greenlight db password>/g' greenlight-deployment.yaml
 kubectl -n <your namespace name> apply -f *.yaml
 ```
+5. to use the provided ingress ressource edit the `greenlight-ingress.yaml.example` and fill in the required fields manually after that you can deploy it too

 If you use the greenlight of https://github.com/mbcom/greenlight you must also create the `bbb-nas.yaml.example` and the `bbb-nas-claim.yaml.example`.
 In `bbb-nas.yaml.example` specify your NAS serveraddress where your `/var/bigbluebutton/published/` files are placed.
 In `bbb-nas-claim.yaml.example` specify the right namespace as above.
 Too you need to uncomment the commented lines in `greenlight-deployment.yaml` and apply it again.